Joe Russo's Almost Dead: 2015

-Forty-six shows were listed on the band's website for 2015, including performances at Electric Forest, All Good Festival, Mountain Jam and High Sierra Music Festival.
+Forty-six shows were listed on the band's website for 2015, including performances at Electric Forest, All Good Music Festival, Mountain Jam and High Sierra Music Festival.

 2016

 JRAD had their debut appearance on Jam Cruise in January performing two consecutive nights in the Pantheon Theatre and a Pool Deck set.
 In July they would play their first show at Red Rocks Amphitheatre in support of Umphrey's McGee.
-In February 2016, it was announced that Joe Russo's Almost Dead would play a three show run at Brooklyn Bowl for Freak's Ball XVI, from March 24-March 26.
+In February 2016, it was announced that Joe Russo's Almost Dead would play a three show run at Brooklyn Bowl for Freak's Ball XVI, from March 24 to March 26.

 With Ween returning to tour, Dave Dreiwitz missed JRAD's five-night 2016 New England spring tour.
 Jon Shaw of Shakey Graves and Cass McCombs filled in for Dreiwitz.
-In August, they played two performances at Lockn' Festival in Virginia, which featured two headline performances by Ween and Phish.
+In August, JRAD played two performances at Lockn' Festival in Virginia, which featured two headline performances by Ween and Phish.
+Dreiwitz performed in both JRAD and Ween that weekend.

 Keyboardist Jeff Chimenti filled in for Benevento at two performances in New Orleans in April 2016.

 JRAD played a total of 36 shows in 2016.

 2017

 In 2017 JRAD performed forty shows including their first headlining indoor arena show, their first headlining Red Rocks Amphitheatre show and a return to the Dominican Republic for their second year in a row at Dominican Holidaze.
 Their first headlining arena show at the 1stBank Center in Broomfield, Colorado was a sold-out show originally scheduled for Red Rocks Amphitheatre but due to a late spring snowstorm, the concert was relocated overnight to the 1stBank Center.
 The band also performed twelve sold-out nights at the Brooklyn Bowl in New York City during the Spring and Fall of 2017.
 On March 9, the first night of the spring Brooklyn Bowl run and the band's one-hundredth concert, they premiered Russo and Hamilton's "Keeping it Simple", their first-ever original song.
 For three of the Brooklyn Bowl performances Oteil Burbridge filled in for Dreiwitz while on Ween tour.
-On August 31, 2017 the band headlined a sold-out performance at Red Rocks with Oteil Burbridge on bass guitar filling in for Dreiwitz out on Ween tour.
-In October, between the dates of the 5th-7th and the 12th-14th, the band performed the latter six sold-out shows at the Brooklyn Bowl.
+On August 31, 2017, the band headlined a sold-out performance at Red Rocks with Oteil Burbridge on bass guitar filling in for Dreiwitz out on Ween tour.
+In October, between the 5th–7th and the 12th–14th, the band performed the latter six sold-out shows at the Brooklyn Bowl.
 JRAD's 125th show saw John Mayer, current lead-guitarist of Dead & Company, sitting in on guitar on Friday, October 13 in the first and second set of the show.